 Earlier this year, I decided to be smarter with my vacation spending.
 Instead of going on a vacation and counting the cost afterwards, I resolved to set a budget and save up for my vacation in advance.
 I created an “NYC” Envelope in Goodbudget and filled it with a portion of my paycheck each month.
 After several months of saving, my NYC Envelope was full and Goodbudget was ready to fly with me to New York!

-This let me track my expenses via my Envelopes, but also keep a running tally of how much I had spent overall during my trip.
+This method lets me track my expenses via my Envelopes, but also keep a running tally of how much I had spent overall during my trip.
 Every now and then, I would check the Spending by Envelope Report and filter by the #NYC tag to see how I was doing overall and make sure that I only spend the amount that I had saved.
 The report showed me where my money was going and helped me to reflect on my experience.

 Because I had already set aside enough to pay for my vacation, I didn’t have to worry about how much things cost while I was there.
 This allowed me to simply enjoy my time and make the most of it.